 Operative Provisions

 1. Assignment.
-Asset LLC hereby irrevocably assigns to the Trust its rights under Section 2 of the Put Option Agreement to deliver Put Notices to .
+Asset LLC hereby irrevocably assigns to the Trust its rights under Section 2 of the Put Option Agreement to deliver Put Notices to Sponsor Pronghorn.

 2. Undertaking of Asset LLC.
-Asset LLC hereby irrevocably undertakes to the Trust that, in the event that the Trust delivers a Put Notice pursuant to Section 2 of the Put Option Agreement, Asset LLC will comply with the terms of Section 3 and Section 4 of the Put Option Agreement and transfer in accordance with the provisions of those Sections.
+Asset LLC hereby irrevocably undertakes to the Trust that, in the event that the Trust delivers a Put Notice pursuant to Section 2 of the Put Option Agreement, Asset LLC will comply with the terms of Section 3 and Section 4 of the Put Option Agreement and transfer Warrants to Sponsor Shares to Pronghorn in accordance with the provisions of those Sections.